 STRS Ohio currently offers access to health care coverage for eligible benefit recipients with 15 or more years of qualifying service who participate in the Defined Benefit Plan or Combined Plan.
 Once the benefit recipient enrolls, dependents may be eligible for coverage.
 (Members retiring on or after Aug.
 1, 2023, must have at least 20 years of qualifying service to enroll.)

-- Ohio law allows the Retirement Board to help retirees and disabled educators by arranging access to health care plans and to use employer contributions not needed to ensure pensions to help fund that health care (ORC Section 3307.39).
+- Ohio law allows the Retirement Board to help retirees and disabled educators by arranging access to health care plans (ORC Section 3307.39).

 - Ohio law requires the Retirement Board to make available hospital coverage equivalent to Medicare Part A and to pay one-half of the cost (ORC Section 3307.61).
 In addition, the Retirement Board is required to reimburse retirees for a percentage of the Medicare Part B premium (ORC Section 3307.39).